2akia/One/README.md

 - Analytics and Data Insights

 Enhancing website accessibility for individuals with disabilities is increasingly important for businesses.
 It helps companies avoid legal complications that may arise when people cannot access their site.
-Making it more accessible ensures that individuals can navigate our website using assistive tools.
+Making it more accessible ensures that individuals can navigate the website using assistive tools.

+We have implemented some tools which will aid with that.

 # Installation